The White Punjabi Bride

 What To Wear As A Tourist In Punjab

-You will probably notice that children in Punjab wear western attire.
-It is acceptable for children to dress in western attire if it is conservative.
-However you will not see a grown woman wear western clothing unless they have moved abroad or are a tourist.
+You will probably notice that children in Punjab wear western attire, as it is acceptable for children to do so if it is conservative.
+However you will not see a grown woman wear western clothing unless they have moved abroad, are a tourist or live in a major city.
 Even those who have moved abroad and return home for a visit generally stick to traditional attire out of respect.
 Although you will soon find out where and when you can wear western clothing.
 For instance if visiting a Sikh Temple it is mandatory to cover yourself up entirely.
 If you don't wear traditional attire then you should at the very least wear a scarf or shawl over your head.

 My fav combination is the kurti with jeans.
 This style is a great way to dress up your jeans without dressing in full traditional attire.
-I have lived in Punjabi Suits and I can tell you this, the salwar pant is extremely difficult to go to the bathroom with.
+I have lived in Punjabi Suits and I can tell you this; the salwar pant is extremely difficult to go to the bathroom with.
 So mixing and matching gives you comfort yet you also respect the local culture.
 A tunic is not dissimilar to a kurti so if you have a tunic in your wardrobe already this is a great staple to pack.
 Kurti's come in a variety of materials so you can easily find light weight silks and synthetic materials for Summer and heavier cottons for Winter.
-You can also opt for any sleeve length that suits your needs.
+You can also opt for any sleeve length that suits your needs, from short to long.

 In Winter it is below freezing cold in Punjab but the mornings tend to be frostier than the day.
 Especially if you are out and about sightseeing.
 I love to wear my poncho or it is also known as a shawl locally.
 You can essentially wear any outfit you desire underneath and cover up with a poncho.
 You won't be too hot or too cold with a poncho.
 However if you do remove your poncho be sure to have worn a top that does not show cleavage, is figure hugging or is not transparent.